 A German company has produced the Hot Bot, a female android designed for sexual use, although it is not yet licensed for use in the US.
 Utah Senator Biter orders a deluxe Bardot model delivered to him.
 However, it accidentally activates and escapes while being transported back by two FBI agents.
 It is then inadvertently run over by two teenage nerds, Limus Huffington and Leonard Stupenski.
-Thinking it a live girl, they take the Bardot home.
-When they find what the Bardot is, they realise all their sexual dreams have come true.
-Things are complicated by having to hide it in the house from Limus’s strict parents and then when his younger sister reads the Bible to Bardot and it gets the idea that they need to be married before sex, not to mention the two FBI agents hot on their tail.
+Thinking the Bardot a live girl, they take it home.
+When they find what the Hot Bot is, they realise all their sexual dreams have come true.
+Things are complicated by having to hide it in the house from Limus’s strict parents and then when Limus’s younger sister reads the Bible to Bardot and it gets the idea that they need to be married before sex, not to mention the two FBI agents hot on their tail.

-The premise for Hot Bot did little to enthuse me but I went into it with a certain hopefulness based on a liking of everything else that the Polish Brothers had done.
-All I can say is that my disappointment was doubled by the sophomoric result we end up getting.
+The premise for Hot Bot did little to enthuse me but I went into it with hope based on a liking of everything else that the Polish Brothers had done.
+However, this only served to double my disappointment with the sophomoric result we end up getting.
 It may be that one was spoiled by the strength of recent ventures into the theme of relationships between humans and A.I.’s that we had with the likes of Her (2013) or Ex Machina (2015) and was expecting something up in the stratosphere.
-What we get here is more down around the depths of Weird Science (1985) wherein two teenage losers build an artificial woman that is their idealised sexual fantasy, wherein much in the way of comedic hijinks ensues.
+What we get here is more down around the depths of Weird Science (1985) wherein two teenage losers build an artificial woman that is their idealised sexual fantasy, whereupon much in the way of comedic hijinks ensues.